 3. Understand the impact of biotherapy on therapeutics, pharmaceutical industry and society; and

-4. Gain understanding of the ethical issues related to the use of personalised medicine and biotherapy.
+4. Gain an understanding of the ethical issues related to the use of personalised medicine and biotherapy.

 - Introduction to modern molecular medicine including genomics, proteomics and other omics